deib-polimi/modaclouds-autoscalingReasoner/README.md

 </containers>
 ```

-In this example AutoscalingReasoner will manage a signle <applicationTier> composed of multiple <functionality>, which are basically web services, and of a set of 24 <responseTimeThreshold>, one for each hour of the day, that have to be respected.
-Application tiers are grouped by the capacity of the VM type on which they are hosted at runtime into multiple <containers>.
-Each <container> is characterized with some attributes concerning a specific VM type.
-For each container AutoscalingReasoner builds and solves an optimization model, currently calling a CPLEX server, and enacts some scaling actions derived from the solution.
+In this example AutoscalingReasoner will manage a signle ```<applicationTier>``` composed of multiple ```<functionality>```, which are basically web services, and of a set of 24 ```<responseTimeThreshold>```, one for each hour of the day, that have to be respected.
+Application tiers are grouped by the capacity of the VM type on which they are hosted at runtime into multiple ```<containers>```.
+Each ```<container>``` is characterized with some attributes concerning a specific VM type.
+For each container AutoscalingReasoner builds and solves an optimization model, currently calling a CPLEX server, and enacts the scaling actions derived from the solution.
+The initial model is also globally characterized by a timestepDuration, which indicate how often (in minutes) the adaptation process has to be performed, and and optimizationWindowLenght, which indicate the nuber of timesteps ahead to consider in the receding horizon control.